Fort Smith

 Fort Smith has an active music scene.
 There are frequent live performances in the downtown area by local and national Jazz, Blues, Country, Americana and Rock bands.Local bands regularly frequent the riverfront area highlighting the river valley's finest.

-As the third largest city in western Arkansas, Fort Smith offers many activities and attractions.
+As the third largest city in Arkansas, Fort Smith offers many activities and attractions.
 Fort Smith's theater and event venues regularly host major concerts and touring theater companies.

 Some notable shopping locations in the city of Fort Smith are: